Shopping cart vs checkout pages: which to use?

 A checkout page, also known as an order summary page, checkout form, or payment form, marks the final step of the online shopping journey.
 When shoppers are done browsing or adding items to the shopping cart, they initiate the checkout process and are taken to the checkout.

 The checkout could span one or several pages.
 This is where customers review their selected items, enter necessary information like shipping and payment information, select payment options and shipping methods, and confirm their purchase.
-In the case of one page checkouts, all these steps are compressed into a single page.
+In the case of one-page checkouts, all these steps are compressed into a single page.

 💡 Read more: Checkout pages: basics, examples and best practices